Comprehensive Salary Management in Enterprises: 2026 Guide

 - Inform employees via a data protection policy

-- Limit access to data to only authorised persons
+- Limit data access to authorised personnel only

 - Maintain a processing activities register (PAR)

-The CNIL can impose fines of up to 4% of global annual turnover or €20 million (whichever is higher) in case of serious GDPR violation.
+The CNIL may impose fines of up to 4% of global annual turnover or €20 million (whichever is higher) in case of serious GDPR violation.
 For payroll data, the main risks are:

 - Unauthorised access to remuneration information